gwax/www-gwax/posts/2004/12/cellphone-numbers-technological-true-names.rst

 that of Beetlejuice, saying the name "Beetlejuice" thrice invoked him or dismissed him and so on and so forth.

-It occured to me recently that a cellphone number is very much conceptually akin to the mystical concept of a true name.
+It occurred to me recently that a cellphone number is very much conceptually akin to the mystical concept of a true name.
 If you have someone's cellphone number you can call them anywhere and theoretically invoke them as well.
 You are granted power over an individual by being